 Who designed Shell Love Bug?

 Pam Rambo of iLoveShelling.com is the artistic and creative force behind Shell Love Bug.
-She conceptualized the idea, the overall design, identified specific shell species for the background layers and featured components, and created paper patterns to guide placement of shells for the Sailor’s Valentine heart and individual seashell art pieces.
-Rambo also created the bumper ladybug, dashboard monarch butterfly, Shell Love Bug front plate, and Worm Shell rearview mirror art.
-She gratefully credits 65 volunteers for their talents, time and hard work in helping to collect, clean, sort and glue shells which brought Shell Love Bug to life.
+She conceptualized the idea, the design, identified specific shell species for the background layers and featured components, and created paper patterns to guide placement of shells for the Sailor’s Valentine heart and individual seashell art pieces.
+There are 3 areas on the sculpture where Rambo painted shells to create a ladybug on the rear bumper, monarch butterfly on the dashboard, and Shell Love Bug front plate.
+She put her signature Worm Shell design on rearview mirror to top it off.
+She gratefully credits friends for their talents, time and hard work in helping to collect, clean, sort and glue shells which brought Shell Love Bug to life.
 She gives special recognition to members of Sanibel Shell Crafters who donated shells and hours of glueing.
 Several of these talented ladies worked closely with Rambo to assemble the featured heart and seashell art.
 (Volunteer pictures link here)

 How many hours were spent sorting and adhering shells?